D4C4N/EmilEmoji/README.md

 ## License

-This project is currently not licensed under a specific license.
-However, it is open-source and free to use, modify, and distribute.
-If you have any questions or concerns, please feel free to reach out to me.
+This project is licensed under the [Duck Duck Go](https://opensource.org/license/mit).

 ---